mibesr/software-articles-by-Efron-Licht/articles/console/console.md

 For the last few months I've been working nearly full-time on my own 2D Game, 'Tactical Tapir', a top-down shooter a-la Nuclear Throne.

-some concept art:
+Some concept art from the excellent [Brian Mulligan](https://infinitebrians.neocities.org/):

 ![./tt_concept_art.png](./tt_concept_art.png)

 ![./barry_concept_art.png](./barry_concept_art.png)

-some in-game art:
+some in-game art (also by Brian):

 ![./tt_tt.png](./tt_tt.png)
 ![./cpt_barry.png](./cpt_barry.png)

+Unlike most games, I'm not using a conventional engine: it's almost all hand-written Go code, using `[ebiten](https://ebiten.org/)` to sit between my code & the GPU and do some input handling.
 Working with games is a new domain for me: systems are not as isolable as they are in web development or device drivers.
 In some ways, the questions game development asks are much more subjective: instead of asking "is this code correct?", you ask "does this feel nice?"
 "Testing" games is very different rather from say, a web server: you have 'squishy', subjective requirements like 'does this feel nice?' or 'is this fun?' rather than 'does this code meet the spec?'.
 There's no spec for fun, at least as far as I know.

 That is, I need to answer questions like this: